 1st place – Lake Kawaguchi Onsen

 Lake Kawaguchi Onsen is a charming hot spring resort near Lake Kawaguchi in Japan.
-The onsen offers visitors a delightful blend of scenic beauty and relaxing thermal baths.
+It offers visitors a delightful blend of scenic beauty and relaxing thermal baths.
 Surrounded by breathtaking views of Mount Fuji and the picturesque lake, it provides a tranquil atmosphere to unwind and rejuvenate.
-With a variety of traditional ryokans and modern hotels, visitors can indulge in the unique experience of Japanese hot spring culture while admiring the stunning natural surroundings.
+With various traditional ryokans and modern hotels, visitors can indulge in the unique experience of Japanese hot spring culture while admiring the stunning natural surroundings.
 Whether it’s a soothing dip in the therapeutic hot waters or a stroll along the lake, Lake Kawaguchi Onsen promises a memorable and invigorating escape for travellers seeking relaxation and adventure.

 Location: 132 Azagawa, Fujikawaguchiko, Minamitsuru District, Yamanashi 401-0303, Japan